d4niells/surf-climate-api/README.md

 Api provides climatic data for all beaches in the world, you can know in real time if this beach is good for surfing.

+Feel free to integrate with your app, remembering that it has a rate limit of 50 requests per day.

 ## Documentation

 Feel free to integrate with my API, read the documentation for more information.